emqx/emqx-docs/en_US/performance/benchmark-emqtt-bench.md

-# Performance Testing with eMQTT-Bench
+# Performance Test with eMQTT-Bench

 After you deploy the EMQX either in a single mode or in an EMQX cluster, you can test the performance of your deployment to know the system capability.
 This section introduces how to install and use the [eMQTT-Bench](https://www.emqx.com/en/try?product=emqtt-bench) to do the performance test.
 The eMQTT-Bench is a concise and powerful MQTT protocol benchmark tool written with Erlang.
 If you need testing services with large-scale scenarios and in-depth customization, the test service [XMeter](https://www.xmeter.net/) is recommended.